mustafa-hiri/Data-Science-vs-Data-Engineering/README.md

 - And so on for the other transactions.

 This is just a small slice of the data.
 In reality, you would likely have many more transactions, and potentially more fields depending on what information is relevant for your analysis.

+#### The Target
+In data science, the "target" refers to the variable we're interested in predicting or explaining.
+What your target is depends on the specific question you're trying to answer or the problem you're trying to solve with your data.

+Looking at your dataset:

+If you are trying to predict future sales, your target could be the "Total" column (i.e., the total sale amount for each transaction).

+If you're trying to predict which category of clothing a customer will buy, your target might be the "ItemCategory" column.

+If you want to forecast the quantity of a specific item that will be sold, "Quantity" might be your target.

+In each case, the remaining columns would typically be used as your features (i.e., the variables you use to predict the target).

+So, the target is not a predefined part of the dataset but is instead determined based on the specific problem you're trying to solve.